Autism Counselling in Manchester

 I specialised in Autism in Adults, attachment disorder and trauma.
 I hold MSc in Psychology, MSC in Counselling, NLP Practitioner.
 I am a member of the International Association of Yoga Therapists (C-IAYT), the British Psychological Society and the International Trainers Academy of Neuro-Linguistic Programming.

-I understand how life-changing could be for anyone to be diagnosed with Autism.
+I understand how life-changing it can be for anyone to be diagnosed with Autism.

 I specialised in Autism in Adults, attachment disorder and trauma.
 I hold MSc in Psychology, MSC in Counselling, NLP Practitioner.
 I am a member of the International Association of Yoga Therapists (C-IAYT), the British Psychological Society and the International Trainers Academy of Neuro-Linguistic Programming.